Dreamland observations miss why Libs were rejected

 Visas for nurses ‘must be fast-tracked’ to fill critical shortages

 From NewsNitPicker: ″People are leaving/have left nursing and allied well being in droves … burnout, damage and atrocious work situations are the principle causes.
-How about addressing these issues and holding on to those worthwhile employees?
+How about addressing these issues and holding on to those invaluable staff?

-- To submit a letter to The Sydney Morning Herald, electronic mail letters@smh.com.au.
-Click here for recommendations on tips on how to submit letters.
+- To submit a letter to The Sydney Morning Herald, e mail letters@smh.com.au.
+Click here for recommendations on learn how to submit letters.